aseichter2007/ClipboardConqueror/Readme-Prompt-Reference.md

 - "`]`" activates the chat history and sets this name for  user in the history.
 Best when chaining.

 - "`;`" activates the chat history and sets this name for asstant in the history.
-Best when chaining.
+Use `>` when chaining inference.

-        The chat history uses the current set prompt formatting when it is sent.
+>The chat history uses the current set prompt formatting when it is sent.
 This can cause unexpected output issues if the backend is using a different prompt format.

 Fancy |||`flags`|
 ---